The Query Complexity of Correlated Equilibria: Deterministic Algorithms for Approximate Correlated Equilibria

 \subsection{Polite Algorithms}

-So we now prove the lower bound for the AS problem.
-The heart of our lower bound will be to show that every algorithm can be transformed to the following form:
+We now prove the lower bound for the AS problem.
+The core of our argument is to show that every relevant algorithm for the AS problem (see Lemma 9) can be transformed into an algorithm of the following form, without significantly increasing the number of queries.

-\begin{definition} We will call an algorithm for the AS problem {\em polite} if whenever a vertex $v$ is queried, at least $3n/4$ of its neighbors in the hypercube have not yet been queried. \end{definition}
+\begin{definition} We call an algorithm for the AS problem \emph{polite} if whenever a vertex $ v $ is queried, at least $3n/4$ of its neighbors in the hypercube have not yet been queried. \end{definition}

 It is quite easy to show that polite algorithms cannot solve AS.

 \begin{lemma} No deterministic polite algorithm can solve the AS problem. \end{lemma}